Winded/BiValues/README.md

 If you set _IsPrivate_ setting to true on a container, and set a single player as the owner of the container, the container becomes "private" meaning the ID of the container is appended with the SteamID of the player, making sure the container is unique and for that player only.
 You can also do this manually, but the _IsPrivate_ setting can be used for convenience.

 On clientside, the ownership of a container is irrelevant and not used, so the _BiValues.New_ function does not take the _players_ parameter.

+### ConVar bindings
+Since convars do not have a singular object present in the lua environment, convar bindings need to be done with _BiValues.BindToConVar_ function.
+Similarly, a convar can be unbound with _BiValues.UnBindConVar_.
+When you create your convars, you can use the FCVAR_ARCHIVE flag to make the game save the convar values.
+These values, in turn, will be loaded into BiValues when the binding is done.
+Keep in mind that you need to bind convars to a key AFTER all other bindings for the loading to work.

 ### Visual representation
 TBD